French police officer faces voluntary homicide charge after the deadly shooting of a 17-year-old

+The legal action came as police forces were quadrupled to quell the violence that has spread beyond the suburbs, bus and tram service was being curtailed, and one town announced a curfew through the weekend.

-Nanterre prosecutor Pascal Prache said his initial investigation led him to conclude “the conditions for the legal use of the weapon were not met.”
+Nanterre prosecutor Pascal Prache said his initial investigation led him to conclude “the conditions for the legal use of the weapon were not met" in the shooting.

+The teen, identified only by his first name, Nahel, was killed during a traffic stop in Nanterre on Tuesday.
+The shooting captured on video shocked the country and stirred up long-simmering tensions between police and young people in housing projects and other disadvantaged neighborhoods.

 Under French law, preliminary charges mean investigating judges have strong reason to suspect wrongdoing, but allow time for further investigation before a decision is made on whether to send the case to trial.

-The killing of the teen, identified only by his first name, Nahel, came during a traffic stop Tuesday.
-The incident captured on video shocked the country and stirred up long-simmering tensions between police and young people in housing projects and other disadvantaged neighborhoods.
+The police officer has been placed in provisional detention, according to the prosecutor's office.

+Ministers fanned out to areas scarred by the sudden flare-up of rioting, appealing for calm but also warning that the violence that injured scores of police and damaged nearly 100 public buildings wouldn’t be allowed to continue.

 Bus and rail services were shutting down at 9 p.m.
 (1900 GMT; 3 p.m.
 EDT) to safeguard transportation workers and passengers, a decision sure to impact untold thousands of travelers in the French capital and its suburbs.